buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 2000 gp

 you must be proficient with wind instruments to use these **pipes**.
 While you are using the pipes, ordinary rats and giant rats are indifferent toward you and will not attack you unless you threaten or harm them.
-While playing the pipes, you can use two actions to spend 1 to 3 charges, calling forth one swarm of rats per charge spent, provided that there are enough rats within 750 meters of you to be called in this manner (at the Narrator' \*\*s discretion).
+While playing the pipes, you can use two actions to spend 1 to 3 charges, calling forth one swarm of rats per charge spent, provided that there are enough rats within 750 meters of you to be called in this manner (at the Game Master' \*\*s discretion).
 If there aren' \*\*t enough rats to form a swarm, the charge is wasted.
 The summoned swarms move toward the music by the shortest possible route, but are not otherwise under your control.
 The pipes have 3 charges and regain 1 charge daily at dawn.

 Whenever a swarm of rats that is not under another creature' \*\*s control comes within 9 meters of you while you are playing the pipes, you can make an Entertain check contested by the swarm' \*\*s Will.
 If you lose the contest, the swarm behaves as it normally would and can' \*\*t be swayed by the pipes' \*\* music for the next 24 hours.
 If you win the contest, the swarm is charmed by the pipes' \*\* music and becomes friendly to you and your companions for as long as you continue to play the pipes as two actions each round.
 A friendly swarm obeys your commands.
 If you issue no commands to a friendly swarm, it defends itself but otherwise takes no actions.